jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 You only get a problem when pre- or post- dependency exists to multiple aspects.
 So there might be thought of a way to make the same pre- or post-extension to multiple methods.

-In Aspects, which replace code generation, you have to accept that members are freely added, that is what code generation is, but if you want to keep interfaces stable you can easily do this by means of separation of interfaces, this is what separation of interfaces is meant to solve.
+In Aspects, which replace code generation, you might accept that members are freely added, that is what code generation is, but if you want to keep interfaces stable you can easily do this by means of separation of interfaces, this is what separation of interfaces is meant to solve.

 But in its basic form, aspects just use the specialization techniques defined in the functional design of inheritance.
 When you take pre-extension as an example, something is tricky though.
 The extensions and member additions apply not to a specific object or class, but to a selection of objects.
 So you need a proxy object inside the aspect definition, that stands for any object the extension might be applied to.
 And there should be a condition that tells which objects might get the extension.
 So it is really starting to look like aspect oriented programming: you have code, you have join points and an expression defining which objects it applies to.
 The join points, however are defined through specialization techniques defined in the inheritance documentation, and the code is just code, like in aspect oriented programming and the objects it applies to is a proxy object inside the aspect definition, which an expression selecting the proper objects.